xon52/chisnallio/README.md

   # Hi 👋, I'm Keagan

-  🔭 I’m currently managing a team working on **administration features for SafetyCulture**
+  🔭 I’m currently managing a multiple engineering teams working on **user management features for SafetyCulture** while doubling as the product manager for the space.

   💬 Ask me about **strategy, management, frontend, and startups**